kashaniamir310-glitch/Amir_BlueStampPortfolio/index.md

-# Three-Jointed Robotic Arm
+# Rock-Paper-Scissors Robotic Arm

-For this project, I built and programmed a three-jointed robotic arm using an Arduino Nano, four servo motors, and a dual joystick module.
+For this project, I built and programmed a three-jointed robotic arm using an Arduino Nano, four servo motors, and a dual joystick module, then expanded it with a push button and RGB LED so the arm could play Rock, Paper, Scissors against a human opponent.
 Throughout the project, I experienced both successes and challenges that helped strengthen my engineering and problem solving skills.
-One of my biggest accomplishments was finally tightening the last screw of the robot and preparing to debug the system and add modifications.
+One of my biggest accomplishments was finally tightening the last screw of the robot and preparing to debug the system and add modifications, which led directly into building and calibrating the full Rock, Paper, Scissors game mode.
 One challenge I encountered was a jittery gripper caused by a short circuit.
 After troubleshooting the issue, I discovered that the copper standoffs supporting the Arduino were touching the soldered pins underneath the board.
 I resolved the problem by removing all but one of the copper standoffs, which prevented unwanted electrical contact and restored smooth operation.
-Overall, this project was a valuable and enjoyable experience that improved my understanding of electronics, programming, and mechanical assembly.
+A second challenge came later, when a replacement shoulder servo began stalling and humming on startup because its horn was mounted off center from the arm's linkage; recentering the horn resolved the issue.
+Overall, this project was a valuable and enjoyable experience that improved my understanding of electronics, programming, mechanical assembly, and hardware troubleshooting.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|